|

 Our friends helped us a lot and without them we couldn't make being on the tour a reality

-enjoying the different conditions, countries, friends, wind and waves… That's why I want
+enjoying the different conditions, countries, friends, wind and waves

 to be friends with all the girls who want to learn and teach them things that other people